KabakiAntony/Bucketlist/README.md

          The difference is that nose2 will not run coverage you will have to invoke coverage on your own, or if you decide to host the project on github and run travis-ci in the background then it will run the coverage on your behalf and I do recommend adding a travis-ci webhook to this project.
       ```
    5. Start the server

       ```bash
          flask run or python wsgi.py
       ```
-   NOTE "flask run" defaults to production where the debug mode is off
-         and that denies one the chance of seeing the errors that arise
-         but the below settings will help override that.
-         use set on windows and export on linux/mac you  can set this manually or
-         you can put them in a .env file which will load automatically thanks to
-         flask latest support.

-      ```bash
-         set FLASK_APP=wsgi.py
-         set FLASK_DEBUG=1
-         SET FLASK_ENV=development
-      ```

       <details>
       <summary>BucketList endpoints</summary>